wdmssk/netty-example-https/README.md

 - Use standard operating system access security protocols to protect keystore files and keystore configuration files (including passwords).
 - Use the PKCS12 Format for keystores.

-The repository source code is intended to be used as reference for implementing a Netty HTTPS/SSL server using keystore.
+The sample implementation is intended to be used as reference for implementing a Netty HTTPS/SSL server using keystore.
-The following topics provide additional information necessary to implement a Netty HTTPS server based on best practices.
+The following topics provide additional information necessary to implement a Netty HTTPS server compliant with the best practices.

-### 3.1 How to to Create a Netty HTTPS Server
+### 3.2 General Structure of a Netty HTTPS Server
 To create a Netty HTTPS server, the following is required:

 - Keystore with server private key and certificate signed by CA. In the project, *src/main/resources/security/svr_netty.p12* is the keystore file.
 - Keystore configuration file containing the data needed to access the keystore data.
 The file should contain the keystore file path, the keystore password, entry alias (for private key and certificate pair), and private key password.
 In the project, *src/main/resources/security/config.properties* is the keystore configuration file.
 - File containing path of the keystore configuration file, and logic to extract this path.
-In the project, the path is contained in *src/main/resources/application.properties*, and the *io.netty.example.https.helloworld.HttpsHelloWorldServer* class extracts the path using *io.netty.example.https.util.ApplicationProperties* class.
+In the project, the path is contained in *src/main/resources/application.properties*, and the *io.netty.https.App* class extracts the path using *io.netty.https.util.ApplicationProperties* class.
 - Logic to extract the private key and certificate from keystore using the data in keystore configuration file.
 The key and certificate are necessary to create the *io.netty.handler.ssl.SslContext* for the Netty server.
-In the project, *io.netty.example.https.security.KeyStoreData* class extracts the private key and certificate, and *io.netty.handler.ssl.SslContext* is created in the *io.netty.example.https.helloworld.HttpsHelloWorldServer* class.
+In the project, *io.netty.https.security.KeyStoreData* class extracts the private key and certificate, and *io.netty.handler.ssl.SslContext* is created in the *io.netty.https.App* class.

 The keystore file and keystore parameters configuration file should be external to the Java/Netty project.
 Also, these files should be owned by and accessible only to the account used to run the server.